When I was growing up, the first three things I remember hearing about Hawai’i were:

 Besides its inherent beauty, Lāhainā was rich with soil, water, and all the key elements to provide a grand lifestyle for those who lived or visited there.

-The reason I say was, is because Lāhainā no longer has that water.
+The reason I say was, is because Lāhainā no longer had that water.
 Sadly, once King Kamehameha III took the Monarchy’s government to O’ahu, the water began to be diverted.
 It was used for the sugar and pineapple in the central valley.
 It changed the face of Lāhainā to a dry and desert-like climate.

 If you have ever been to Lāhainā, you most certainly know the Banyan Tree and Pioneer Inn.
 They sit right in the center of town and are gathering points for a myriad of activities.
+Fortunately, the Banyan Tree survived the fire, but sadly, The Pioneer Inn did not.

 The Banyan Tree was planted in 1873 and was 8 ft tall.
 Now it is 60 ft tall and 200 feet wide.
 It is known as the most giant Banyan Tree globally.
 In captivity, some would joke.